hu-macsy/lama_old/scai/dmemo/doc/HaloPlan.rst

 halo stands for a corresponding entry from other processors.

 .. figure:: _images/halo.*
-    :width: 500px
+    :width: 800px
     :align: center
-    :alt: Halo
+    :alt: HaloUpdate

     Halo as array of elements for non-local entries required from other processors.

 The halo plan is a data structure that specifies the structure of the halo as well as how to exchange the corresponding values between the processors.